lucasthevenet/pglite-utils/packages/prisma-adapter/README.md

 ## DATABASE URL

 Set the environment to your .env file in the local environment.
-You can get connection information on the TiDB Cloud console.

 ```env
 // .env